-Taking a closer look at our park, you’ll see that our themed lands also have a Christmas theme:
+Taking a closer look at our park, you’ll see that our themed lands also have eight Christmas themes:

 The Village– A.K.A., Santa’s Village, identifies the spot where you can find Jolly ole Saint Nick with red and green trimmings galore.